 If you’re looking for the quintessential Mediterranean lifestyle at a fraction of the price, look no further, Turkey checks all the boxes.

 Whatever your heart desires, trans-continental Turkey, straddling southeastern Europe and western Asia, is guaranteed to please.
-It has cosmopolitan, vibrant cities, like its capital Istanbul.
+It has cosmopolitan, vibrant cities, like Istanbul.
 There are idyllic coastal Mediterranean villages, like Kaş, with pristine turquoise waters and multi-layered sunsets dotting the expansive coastline.
 Charming Aegean towns with deep blue waters, like Çeşme, and jet-setting yacht venues like Bodrum, complete with a stunning castle on the Mediterranean Sea, vie for sailors’ attention.